zahramoghaddasi/Fourth-Assignment-HTML-Parser/README.md

 5. **HTML Parsing using JSoup:**

-   Utilize JSoup to parse the HTML file located in the Resources folder at this path: `Fifth-Assignment-HTML-Parser\src\Resources` and extract relevant information such as:
+   Utilize JSoup to parse the HTML file located in the Resources folder at this path: `Fourth-Assignment-HTML-Parser\src\Resources` and extract relevant information such as:

     - `<span class="country-capital">` = for country names
     - `<span class="country-population">` = for country populations